Richard Bartel

-Richard John Bartel (born February 3, 1983) is a former American football quarterback in the National Football League for the Dallas Cowboys, Cleveland Browns, Jacksonville Jaguars, Washington Redskins and Arizona Cardinals.
-He played college football at Tarleton State.
+Richard John Bartel (born February 3, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Arizona Cardinals.
+He played college football for the Tarleton State Texans.
 He also played baseball in the Cincinnati Reds minor league organization.

-Early years
+Early life

 Bartel attended Grapevine High School, where he lettered in football and baseball.
 As a junior, he passed for over 1,500 yards and 18 touchdowns.

-As a senior in football, he passed for over 2,800 yards and 27 touchdowns, while leading his team to a 7-4 record and a state playoff appearance.
+As a senior in football, he passed for over 2,800 yards and 27 touchdowns, while leading his team to a 7–4 record and a state playoff appearance.
 He was named the District Offensive Player of the Year, All-Area, All-District 6-4A and All-State Class 4A.
 He graduated in 2001.

 As a senior in baseball, he was an All-District pitcher.

 Baseball career

 Bartel was selected as a pitcher by the Cincinnati Reds in the 17th round of the 2001 Major League Baseball Draft.
 He pitched for the Gulf Coast League Reds from 2001 to 2003.